-Fetterman agrees to Oct.
-25 debate with Oz in Senate race
+Fetterman, Oz agree to Oct.
+25 debate, but feud over terms

 It will be held in the studio of a Harrisburg TV station.

 Oz’s campaign said in a statement that Fetterman had agreed to the debate only “after being hit with massive criticism from state and national editorials and commentators for ducking.”
-The Oz campaign also complained that Fetterman had “insisted on accommodations for his health condition,” though neither campaign immediately clarified what those were.

-Nevertheless, “Doctor Oz looks forward to being in Harrisburg on October 25th to share his vision for a better Pennsylvania and America, and he is ready (to) expose Fetterman’s record as the most far-left Senate candidate in America,” Oz campaign manager Casey Contres wrote in a statement.
+Nevertheless, Oz will be at the debate “to share his vision for a better Pennsylvania and America, and he is ready (to) expose Fetterman’s record as the most far-left Senate candidate in America,” Oz campaign manager Casey Contres wrote in a statement.

 Fetterman, the state’s lieutenant governor, and Oz, a celebrity heart surgeon endorsed by former President Donald Trump, are vying to replace retiring Republican Sen. Pat Toomey in a race Democrats see as one of their best chances nationally to flip a Republican-held seat.
 The winner could help decide the chamber’s partisan control next year.